Extensions of the I-MMSE Relation: The Extended I-MMSE Relationship in Continuous Time

 \begin{rem} To show (\ref{five-steps-2}), as opposed to our approach in Step $3.2$, a possible and seemingly more natural first step is to establish the convergence of $\E^2[g_{(n)}(s, W_0^s, Y_{(n), 0}^s)|Y_{(n), 0}^T]$ (either in probability or distribution) as $n$ tends to infinity, which, however, has eluded our multiple attempts.
 Note that for the above-mentioned convergence, the martingale convergence theorem may not be applied, since it is not clear if the $\sigma$-algebra generated by $Y_{(n), 0}^T$ gets larger at $n$ increases.
-Also, in our attempts to prove (\ref{extra-term-2}) and (\ref{f2-convergent}), similar hurdles were encountered and parallel arguments as in Step $3.2$ have to be used instead.
-Here, we remark that, in general, the convergence of a sequence of conditional expectations can be rather subtle and challenging; see some positive results in~\cite{go94} and~\cite{cl05} where some fairly strong assumptions are imposed. \end{rem}
+Similar hurdles were encountered in our attempts to prove (\ref{extra-term-2}) and (\ref{f2-convergent}), and parallel arguments as in Step $3.2$ have to be used instead.
+Here, we remark that, in general, the problem of establishing the convergence of a sequence of conditional expectations can be rather subtle and challenging; see some positive results in~\cite{go94} and~\cite{cl05} where some fairly strong assumptions are imposed. \end{rem}